 - MS406

-- Balbo (massed formation) finale
+- Balbo (massed formation) finale. |

 Flying warbirds is not without its dangers, at Flying Legends great care is taken to make sure each display is carefully choreographed and all participating pilots are properly briefed.
 This year a mishap occurred on the Saturday when Yak-3 ‘100’ made its final approach after the Balbo.
 It appeared that one of the tail-wheel doors had not opened preventing the tail-wheel from retracting.
 A short but safe landing was made on the grass resulting in on minor damage, which did not prevent the aircraft from taking to the skies the next day, apparently with its tail-wheel doors removed.
 This was not the only malfunction of a Yak, D-FAFA flown by Pete Kynsey can be seen taxiing (see image two) with a bent starboard main under-carriage door on Saturday and also flew the next day.

-Left to right: Yakolev Yak-9UM (N82112 'yellow 06' c/n 0470406) owned by Paul Boschung.
+Left to right: Yakovlev Yak-9UM (N82112 'yellow 06' c/n 0470406) owned by Paul Boschung.

 Yak-9UM (D-FAFA 'white 17' c/n 0917918) of the Fighter Academy